chrieke/geojson-invalid-geometry/README.md

 automatically you can use the [geojson-validator](https://github.com/chrieke/geojson-validator).
 For a general introduction to GeoJSON see [here](https://macwright.com/2015/03/23/geojson-second-bite.html).

+The `examples/` folder contains one file per issue below, plus structural examples (e.g. a missing `properties` member) and valid files for reference.

 ## Invalid by GeoJSON specification

 ![](repo_images/invalid_examples.png)